ErgonomicQ/Accesibility-Clean-Up/README.md

 This is just an exercize module for a bootcamp course.
 While it has little practicle usage, it servers as an example of my work as a beginner.

 ## Credits
-Gijs, 18 July, 2012 "When you don't know the width because the links can differ in width you could use display: inline-block on the list item "li" and "white-space: nowrap" on the list itself <ul>" [Stack Overflow post] https://stackoverflow.com/questions/11540268/prevent-wrapping-of-menu-items
+Gijs, 18 July, 2012 "When you don't know the width because the links can differ in width you could use display: inline-block on the list item "li" then "white-space: nowrap" on the list itself <ul>" [Stack Overflow post] https://stackoverflow.com/questions/11540268/prevent-wrapping-of-menu-items